Viva Terlingua

 ¡Viva Terlingua! is a progressive country album by Jerry Jeff Walker and The Lost Gonzo Band.
 It was recorded in August 1973 at the Luckenbach Dancehall in Luckenbach, Texas, and released three months later, in November 1973, on MCA Nashville Records.
 The album captures Walker's strived-for "gonzo country" sound, a laid-back country base with notes of "outlaw" rock, blues, and traditional Mexican norteño and Tejano styles.
 The album was mostly recorded live in the dancehall without an audience over several days, but two songs were recorded live with an audience.

-The Lost Gonzo Band as featured on the album included Gary P. Nunn and Kelly Dunn on keyboards (standard and electric piano and Hammond B-3 organ), Herb Steiner on pedal steel guitar, Craig Hillis on electric and acoustic guitars, Bob Livingston on bass, Michael McGeary on drums, country veteran Mickey Raphael on harmonica, and Mary Egan on fiddle, with Joanne Vent and many others contributing backup vocals.
+The Lost Gonzo Band as featured on the album included Gary P. Nunn and Kelly Dunn on keyboards (standard and electric piano and Hammond B-3 organ), Herb Steiner on pedal steel guitar, Craig Hillis on electric and acoustic guitars, Bob Livingston on bass, Michael McGeary on drums, country veteran Mickey Raphael on harmonica (credited on the album's liner notes as Mickey Raipheld), and Mary Egan on fiddle, with Joanne Vent and many others contributing backup vocals.

 The album captures the band early in their life, and their simultaneously laid-back and tight style contributes heavily to the album's enduring popularity.
-The Lost Gonzo Band in several forms and with myriad varying members continues as Walker's backing to this day.
+The Lost Gonzo Band in several forms and with myriad varying members continued as Walker's backing until his death.
 Notable tracks on the album include a now-famous and rollicking version of Ray Wylie Hubbard's "Up Against The Wall Redneck Mother", a version which continues to receive airplay on free-form radio outlets today, both "traditional" and "progressive" stations alike.
 The song's ribald lyrics, uptempo rock beat and firmly country-rooted instrumentation make it a prime example of the "outlaw" phenomenon.